cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-process-and-tools.md

 ## Tools

 ### Figma
 Figma is our design tool of choice.
 We use it to explore ideas, share approaches, collaborate, and manage assets.

+Our content designers, engineers and product managers all have access to Figma and often leave comments directly in the applicaiton.
+In some cases, content designers will update text directly in Figma.
+Engineers can export assets and styles from Figma.

 Please see the [Getting Started](https://www.figma.com/file/LrzsOu8U5KcMAjJTQ1O3BG/covid19.ca.gov-screens?node-id=5967%3A0) page in Figma for documentation on how Figma files are organized.

 ### Miro
 We us Miro for collaborative whiteboarding sessions.
 As a design tool, it is used to facilitate workshops with other team members.

 ### Jira
 We use Jira to track progress of all tasks.
 For design, Jira is a way to share designs for feedback, track progress, and perform QA as the project moves into development.

+#### Google Docs
+In some cases, content designers will update text directly in Figma.
+In other cases, they work in Google Docs.
+In the latter case, Design will need to reference Google Docs to ensure that content in the Figma prototypes are up to date.
+Depending on the project, it may be OK to use placeholder content in the designs in Figma.